 Best Practices

 State, territorial, and tribal grant recipients designed their programs to meet the unique needs of the communities they serve.
 Despite variations in program implementation and structure, best practices for effectively and efficiently serving households have emerged across the country.
 Key best practices are documented below.
-When appropriate and feasible, OCS has and will continue to encourage grant recipients to implement these strategies.

 Grant recipients have the flexibility to determine their own minimum and maximum benefit payment amounts according to local need.
 When LIHWAP began, the median maximum benefit amount for state grant recipients, as indicated on implementation plans, was $1,500, while the median amount for tribes was $700.
 As administering agencies received applicant water bills and learned more about the cost of water and wastewater in their area, these payment limits were adjusted to serve households more effectively.